murrayds/ualbany_cinf_131/assignments/assignment-5.md

 ## Instructions

-First, download the `customer_personality.tsv` file from Brightspace and save it to a location on your computer that you can easily find (such as your Documents folder or a folder specifically for this class).
+First, download the `customers.xlsx` file from Brightspace and save it to a location on your computer that you can easily find (such as your Documents folder or a folder specifically for this class).

 This data is originally taken from Kaggle.
 It contains detailed information about a company's "ideal customers", including information about customer demographics, income, and amount spent in different spending categories.